santino79/assemble-eleventy-excellent/src/posts/brightside-making-decision.md

 _This is Part 4 of a 4 part series, detailing the trials and tribulations of moving from being a [data IC to data manager](/articles/becoming-an-analytics-manager-isnt-a-promotion-its-a-career-change/), why we might think about going [back to Individual Contributor](/articles/there-and-back-again-a-data-career-journey/) again, and [what could go very wrong](/articles/ive-looked-at-life-from-both-sides-now/) with that move._

+In Part 4, we'll look at:

+- What can go right with a move back to being a Data Individual Contributor from a management role.
+- The things you learned as a manager that can supercharge your IC skills.
+- And the things to consider when making that all-important final decision on whether to take the plunge.

 ## What can go right

 My goodness but the [last part](/articles/ive-looked-at-life-from-both-sides-now/) of the series was a bit doom and gloom, wasn't it?
 Surely we're not completely over the hill?
 Not a busted flush just yet, are we?